mogman1/cns3060-mogman1/project-7b/README.md

 ##Shortest Job First
 This required only a slight modification to the first come first served algorithm to check the job queue every time a job finished for the next shortest.
 This had a noticeably shorter average wait and turnaround time for each job.
-However, if a long job came in and then shorter jobs kept coming in afterwards, it's possible that this longer job would never execute because the scheduler would keep grabbing these shorter jobs.
+However, if a long job came in the middle, followed by shorter jobs that kept coming in afterwards, it's possible that this longer job would never execute because the scheduler would keep grabbing these shorter jobs.

 ##Shortest Remaining Time Next
 This had an even shorter average wait and turnaround time when compared to shortest job first.